MicrosoftDocs/dynamics365smb-docs/financials/production-about-planning-functionality.md

 In addition to such automatic transfer orders, you may sometimes need to perform a general move of inventory quantities to another location, irrespective of existing demand.
 For this purpose you would manually create a transfer order for the quantity to move.
 To ensure that the planning system does not try to manipulate this manual transfer order, you must set the **Planning Flexibility** on the transfer line(s) to None.

-Contrarily, if you do want the planning system to adjust the transfer order quantities and [dates](../($%20T_5741_39%20Receipt%20Date%20$).md) to existing demand, you must set the Planning Flexibility field to the default value, Unlimited.
+Contrarily, if you do want the planning system to adjust the transfer order quantities and dates to existing demand, you must set the **Planning Flexibility** field to the default value, Unlimited.

 ## Planning Parameters
 The planning parameters control when, how much, and how to replenish based on the various settings on the item card (or stockkeeping unit - SKU), and the manufacturing setup.